Foot: Etymology

-The word "foot", in the sense of meaning the "terminal part of the leg of a vertebrate animal" comes from Old English fot, from Proto-Germanic *fot (source also of Old Frisian fot, Old Saxon fot, Old Norse fotr, Danish fod, Swedish fot, Dutch voet, Old High German fuoz, German Fuß, Gothic fotus; all meaning "foot"), from PIE root *ped- "foot".
+The word "foot", in the sense of meaning the "terminal part of the leg of a vertebrate animal" comes from Old English fot, from Proto-Germanic *fot (which is also the source of Old Frisian fot, Old Saxon fot, Old Norse fotr, Danish fod, Swedish fot, Dutch voet, Old High German fuoz, German Fuß, Gothic fotus; all meaning "foot"), from Proto-Indo-European root *ped- "foot".

 The plural form feet is an instance of i-mutation.
+Secondary plural forms such as feets, feeten, and feetses are attested in modern English, especially in regional, non-standard usage.